Skip to main content

 coordination of benefits

-• The seven-day waiting period, or
+• The seven-day waiting period.

-You may apply for State Disability Insurance (SDI) on the Employment Development Department's (EDD) website, https://edd.ca.gov/.
+California employees who opted out of VDI may apply for State Disability Insurance (SDI) on the Employment Development Department's (EDD) website, https://edd.ca.gov/.
 When completing the form, please follow the steps below:

 • Click on Claims